Jira Issue Reader

 Value: Better visibility and management of technical debt, helps with sprint planning.

-In summary, the Jira Issue Reader node is a powerful node for automating Jira issue management, enabling efficient project tracking, reporting, and workflow automation through flexible filtering and comprehensive data retrieval options.
+In summary, the Jira Issue Reader node is a powerful tool for automating Jira issue management, enabling efficient project tracking, reporting, and workflow automation through flexible filtering and comprehensive data retrieval options.